davidghhh21/Credit-Card-Fraud-Detection-with-Machine-Learning/README.md

 # Data-Analysis-Machine-Learning-for-Risk-Modelling
 ## Project Overview
 This project is part of the COMP1916 assessment and focuses on data analysis, visualization, and machine-learning techniques to derive insights from complex datasets.
 The project includes data preprocessing, exploratory data analysis (EDA), and predictive modeling using various machine learning algorithms.
+The dataset can be downloaded through this link:  https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data

 Key objectives of this project include:
 - Cleaning and preprocessing the dataset for accurate analysis.